Blog · Book Review · Last reviewed June 25, 2026

 Source Discipline

-This review separates three source layers.
+This review separates four source layers.
 Book metadata and publication context come from Duke University Press and Google Books.
 The companion-project description comes from Duke and Surfacing.
-Current submarine-cable and AI-infrastructure context comes from ITU's April 2026 backgrounder, ITU's 2026 Porto Summit release, ITU's 2025 Global Connectivity Report chapter, and the FCC's August 7, 2025 submarine-cable statement.
+Current submarine-cable and AI-infrastructure context comes from ITU's April 2026 backgrounder, ITU's 2026 Porto Summit release, ITU's 2025 Global Connectivity Report chapter, the FCC's August 7, 2025 submarine-cable statement, and European Commission cable-security materials.
+Internal links supply local governance vocabulary, not evidence for external factual claims.

 The analogy is limited.
 Starosielski did not write about foundation models, agent platforms, or cloud AI procurement.
 The narrower claim here is that her infrastructure method makes those systems legible: AI depends on physical routes, coastal sites, operators, jurisdictions, repair regimes, and places that should not disappear behind the language of cloud service.